bryceshen1/Customizing-and-managing-Issues/.github/steps/3-issue-subscriptions.md

 ### 👀 Subscription levels

-GitHub offers different ways to follow issues:
+GitHub offers different ways to follow Issues:

 - **Participating**: You'll be notified of any activity on Issues where you've participated
 - **Watching**: You'll be notified of all activity on a repository